DLR-TS/libadore/libadore/external/README.md

 This project contains submodules and a Dockerfile necessary to build and package all external libadore libraries.

+### External Libraries
+All external libraries are located in `libadore/external`.
+There is a provided make file to build and publish all external libraries.
+By default all external libraries are disabled in the `.gitmodules` file.
+They have been previously published to docker.io.
+In order to build them you must first enable the one you would like to build in the `.gitmodules` file.

+> **ℹ️ INFO:**
+> External library submodues are disabled and will not be pulled.
+Enable them
+> by modifying the `.gitmodules` and invoking 'git submodue update --init'.

+> **ℹ️ INFO:**
+> By default external libraries are not built.
+They are sourced as pre-compiled
+> docker images from docker.io.

 ## Getting Started
 Docker and Make are required